-Note: Today’s blog features the oral testimony of Benjamin Johnson, Executive Director of the American Immigration Council before the United States Senate Committee on the Judiciary.
+Note: This article features the oral testimony of Benjamin Johnson, Executive Director of the American Immigration Council before the United States Senate Committee on the Judiciary.
 Read his full written testimony here.

 Mr. Chairman and members of the committee, thank you for the opportunity to appear before you today on behalf of the American Immigration Council.
 For more than 25 years, the American Immigration Council has been dedicated to providing policymakers and the public with research and analysis on the critical issues shaping immigration law and policy